brettallred/tumblr-mock-stream/README.md

 ##Usage

-Make sure go is installed.
+This is a go program.
+You must have go installed to use it.
 On OSX you can use Homebrew to install it.
 ```sh
 brew install go
 ```

-Make sure to follow the instrauctions from Homebrew and add the proper environment variables https://golang.org/doc/code.html#GOPATH
+Make sure to follow the instructions from Homebrew and add the proper environment variables https://golang.org/doc/code.html#GOPATH

-Download the package
+Once everything is installed, download the package using `go get`
 ```sh
 go get "github.com/brettallred/tumblr-mock-stream"
 ```